 The first and second quarter moons, or the phases between the new moon and the full moon, are increasing phases.
 The best vegetables to plant during these phases are those that grow above the ground.

-- Good vegetables to plant in these phases include: asparagus, beans, broccoli, corn, cucumbers, lettuce, peas, pumpkins, squash, tomatoes, etc. (This would be a very long list if it included everything, but basically the plants that grow their fruit above the ground are best planted during these moon phases.)
+- Good vegetables to plant in these phases include: beans, broccoli, corn, cucumbers, lettuce, peas, pumpkins, squash, tomatoes, etc. (This would be a very long list if it included everything, but basically the plants that grow their fruit above the ground are best planted during these moon phases.)

 - Good vegetables to plant in these phases include: carrots, onions, parsnips, potatoes, beets, turnips, rutabaga, etc. (Basically any root crop that grows below the ground.)

 What If the Weather Doesn’t Cooperate?